oatlog/oatlog/doc/extended_abstract/main.typ

 For example with the relation $"Add"(a, b, c)$, having both the indexes $a, b -> c$ and $b, a -> c$ is unnecessary since they will be identical.
 This motivates allowing multiple implicit functionality rules which oatlog supports by implementing each rule as a functional dependence on one of the indexes.

-// A user might also want to implement the implicit functionality rule $b,c -> c$ (due to $b - c = a$) and $c,a -> b$ (due to $c - a = b$).
-// Because implicit functionality is implemented in the indexes, we support multiple return for free, since multiple return would for example be $x -> y,z$.

-More interesting transformations include turning rules into implicit functionality or deducing that relations are equivalent.//discovering that rules imply that two relations are equal.
+More interesting transformations include turning rules into implicit functionality or deducing that relations are equivalent.

-== Rule simplification <rule-simplify> // <idea_assume_other_rewrite>
+== Rule simplification <rule-simplify>

 #figure(
   placement: auto,